Pharylon/hao_deng_cloud/README.md

 ## Troubleshooting
 **This integration requires the cloud**
-It will not work unless you have the wifi bridge, as this implementation is reverse-engineering their MQTT broker opcodes.
-If you run into issues during setup or controlling the lights please increase logging and provide them when creating an issue:
+1. Make sure it works through the Hao Deng app (this integration does not work unless you can control your lights through that app)
+2. Make sure your country code is correct
+3. Make sure you have the newest version of this integration installed

-Add `custom_components.hao_deng_cloud: debug` to the `logger` config in you `configuration.yaml`:
+4. Before submitting an issue, add `custom_components.hao_deng_cloud: debug` to the `logger` config in you `configuration.yaml`:

 ```yaml
 logger: